mychan24/restinginpca/README.md

 ##### Starts from data with same number of nodes (MSC)
 + Run DiSTATIS on an examplar sample and use this results as a sample of what we want to replicate
-+ Try different normalization with subject 1:
++ Try different normalization with subjects 1:

 ⋅⋅⋅1.
 No normalization -> plain SVD

 ⋅⋅⋅2.
+SVD after the columns are centered

+⋅⋅⋅3.
 SVD on STATIS-like preprocessed rectangular matrix

-⋅⋅⋅3.
+⋅⋅⋅4.
 Subject(table)-centered, block (network) MFA-normalized rectangular matrix

 + Try different normalization with multiple subjects (1-3):